chinyun/Javascript-Coding-Challenge/README.md

 2. sum() returns the sum of saved values.
 3. mul() multiplies saved values and returns the result.

+Question 5:
-Question 5: Create a constructor function with methods to calculate the sum values that prompts ask.
+Create a constructor function Accumulator(startingValue).
+Object that it creates should:
+1.Store the “current value” in the property value.
+2.The starting value is set to the argument of the constructor startingValue.
+The read() method should use prompt to read a new number and add it to value.
+In other words, the value property is the sum of all user-entered values with the initial value startingValue.

 Question 7: Write a function that: Asks the user for values using prompt and stores the values in the array.
 Finishes asking when the user enters a non-numeric value, an empty string, or presses “Cancel”.